Fox Animation Studios: Shutdown and legacy

 On June 26, 2000, the studio was shut down after 6 years of operation as a result of the box office failure of Titan A.E..
 The film was set to be made would have been an adaptation of Wayne Barlowe's illustrated novel Barlowe's Inferno, and was set to be done entirely with computer animation, which would have made it 20th Century Fox's first fully computer animated film, predating Ice Age, which was released in 2002.
 Another film they would have made was The Little Beauty King, an adult animated film directed by Steve Oedekerk, which would have been a satire of the films from the Disney Renaissance.
 It would predate DreamWorks' Shrek, which was released in 2001.

 Fox Animation Studios' only other productions were the PBS television series Adventures from the Book of Virtues (1996–2000) and the direct-to-video spin-off to Anastasia, Bartok the Magnificent (1999), along with sub-contract work for DreamWorks Animation's The Prince of Egypt (1998).
 Out of all the television shows, sequels and spin-offs based on Don Bluth properties, Bartok was the only one to actually have Bluth and Goldman as directors.
+Anastasia was adapted into a stage musical that premiered in 2016 in Hartford, Connecticut.
 The former headquarters for the studio sat unused and abandoned until it was torn down in 2017.
 An apartment complex was built on the site in 2019.
 As of March 20, 2019, most of the studio's library is now currently owned by The Walt Disney Company due to its finished acquisition of 21st Century Fox, with the exception of The Prince of Egypt, which is currently owned by Universal Pictures via DreamWorks Animation, and Adventures from the Book of Virtues, which is owned by PBS.